obonaventure/cnp3/Missions/S9/routing2.rst

     A simple network running OSPF

- #.
-On recent routers, a lookup in the forwarding table for a destination addresses returns thus a set of outgoing interfaces.
-How would you design an algorithm that selects the outgoing interface used for each packet, knowing that to avoid reordering, all segments from the same TCP connection should ideally follow the same path ?
+ On recent routers, a lookup in the forwarding table for a destination address returns a set of outgoing interfaces.
+How would you design an algorithm that selects the outgoing interface used for each packet, knowing that to avoid reordering, all segments of a given TCP connection should follow the same path ?

-2 Consider again the topology shown above.
+2 Consider again the network shown above.
 After some time, OSPF converges and all routers compute the following routing tables :

  ===========  ========  =========  =========  =========  =========
  Destination   Routes   Routes     Routes     Routes   	 Routes